-In her classes, “students learn how to read, analyze, interpret, and apply a variety of theological and biblical texts to ministry,” Dr. Clifton-Soderstrom says.
-“I appreciate our holistic approach to ministerial formation, including classical disciplines as well as ministry and formation.”
+In her classes, students learn how to read, analyze, interpret, and apply a variety of theological and biblical texts to ministry.
+“I appreciate our holistic approach to ministerial formation including classical disciplines as well as ministry and formation,” says Dr. Clifton-Soderstrom.

-Dr. Clifton-Sodersom is passionate about North Park’s mission and urban location, and enjoys being involved in her students’ lives.
-“Our students receive a rich academic experience with a faculty who cares about them personally,” she says.
-In particular, she enjoys the Seminary’s worship life, having helped form the Seminary Gospel Choir, led by students.
+Dr. Clifton-Soderstrom is passionate about North Park’s mission and urban location and enjoys being involved in her students’ lives.
+“Our students receive a rich academic experience with a faculty who cares about them personally,” says Dr. Clifton-Soderstrom.

 Ordained to word and sacrament in the Evangelical Covenant Church, Dr. Clifton-Soderstrom serves as advisor to the denomination’s Christian Action Committee and sits on the editorial board for the Journal of the Society of Christian Ethics.
 She attends North Park Covenant Church and is an active volunteer at Peterson Elementary School.

-- Michelle Clifton-Soderstrom and David Bjorlin.
+Clifton-Soderstrom, Michelle and Bjorlin, David.
 Incorporating Children in Worship: Mark of the Kingdom.
 Eugene, OR: Cascade Books, forthcoming.